COVID-19 & GCS

 MASKS

 At this time, masking is not required for children or adults under normal circumstances, regardless of vaccination status.
+Anyone who wishes to wear a mask – child or adult – will be supported in that decision.
 Please know that we may need to make an adjustment to reinstate the mask protocol if things change with regard to the prevalence of the virus.

 *An individual is up-to-date with COVID-19 vaccination if they have received all recommended doses in their primary series COVID-19 vaccine, and a booster dose when recommended.